AKKPP/1.4.6-ChessCoin032-with-chess-engines/chessengines/mac/README.md

 - Default location for chess engines on macos is <b>Documents</b> directory.

-  For example: if your user's name is akkpp, default location is follows /Users/akkpp/Documents
+  For example: if your user's name is admin, default location is follows /Users/admin/Documents

 - chessengines.zip file contains arasan, komodo and stockfish engines.